 From these findings, it appears Kiyi age may be reliably estimated to within one year by examination of thin-sectioned otoliths.
 Ageing error may be reduced with a better understanding of the characteristics of the first few annuli and the appearance of the otolith margin.
 It is recommended that otoliths be collected from small (young) Kiyi in years when they are present and from Kiyi collected throughout the open-water growing season when feasible.
 Continued annual collections of length frequency data, along with otoliths from these fish, will allow for further validation of Kiyi age estimates from otoliths.
-Because otoliths appear to provide an accurate estimate of age and age estimates from scales were less than that from otoliths for all otolith-derived ages, scales should no longer be used to estimate the age of Kiyi.
+Because otoliths appear to provide an accurate estimate of age, and age estimates from scales were less than that from otoliths for all otolith-derived ages, scales should no longer be used to estimate the age of Kiyi.

 The annual length frequency distributions suggest that Kiyi experience high interannual variability in recruitment.
 Only three strong year-classes were observed at age-1 from 2003-2014.
 Variable recruitment has been observed in other Coregonus spp. (e.g., C. albula, Axenrot & Degerman 2015; C. artedi, Hoff 2004; Stockwell et al. 2009; Myers et al. 2015; C. autumnalis, Fechhelm and Fissel 1988; Fechhelm and Griffiths 1990; C. hoyi, Bunnell et al. 2006, 2010; Gorman 2012; Collingsworth et al. 2014; and C. zenithicus, Gorman 2012).
 Strong Kiyi year-classes in 2003, 2005, and 2009 correspond to higher than average year-class strengths of Lake Superior Bloater C. hoyi and Cisco (Stockwell et al. 2009; Yule et al. 2008; more recent data in Vinson et al. 2016).
 Recruitment synchrony has also been observed within Bloater (Bunnell et al., 2006, 2010) and Cisco (Myers et al. 2015) populations across the Great Lakes and in Europe (Sandström et al. 2014).
 Hypothesized factors underlying Coregonus spp. year-class strength variation includes density-independent physical environmental factors such as annual weather patterns that affect larval fishes directly or their food (Axenrot and Degerman 2015), density-dependent biotic factors (e.g., predation by or competition with Rainbow Smelt; Myers et al. 2015) or spawner sex ratios (Bunnell et al. 2006), or a combination of these factors.
 Synchrony among disjunct populations and between species in the same region supports the idea that environmental factors such as winter ice conditions, spring ice break-up date, and wind play a major role in determining year-class strength of Coregonus spp.